deniz-oezdemir/Born2beRoot/README.md

 * Start VM
 * Switch to terminal on local machine
 * To connect via ssh from the local machine to the virtual machine use the command 'ssh denizozd@localhost -p 2222'; it will ask for the password you are trying to log in.
 Once the password is introduced it will show denizozd@denizozd42:~$ in green which means that the connections has been successfull.
+> SSH, or Secure Shell, is a cryptographic network protocol used for secure communication over an unsecured network.
+It provides a secure channel between two devices, typically a client and a server, allowing for secure data exchange, remote command execution, and other network services.

 ## Installing Uncomplicated Firewall (UFW)
 * UFW =  [firewall](https://en.wikipedia.org/wiki/Firewall_(computing)) which uses the command line for setting up [iptables](https://en.wikipedia.org/wiki/Iptables)